 All short-term and floating-rate assets and liabilities are interest-rate sensitive—the interest received on assets and paid on liabilities changes with market rates.
 Long-term and fixed-rate assets and liabilities are not interest-rate sensitive.
 Interest-rate sensitive assets include savings deposits and interest-paying checking accounts.
 Long-term CDs are not interest-rate sensitive.

-Gap analysis is the difference between the value of the interest rate sensitive assets minus the value of the interest rate sensitive liabilities (the gap) multiplied by a change in interest rate of 1%.
+Gap analysis provides an overall look of how income or net worth of a financial institution might change with interest rates.
+However, it is impossible to forecast prepayments, changes in deposits, and changes in other cash flows, so gap analysis is generally supplemented with more sophisticated tools, such as scenario analysis and value at risk.
+Gap analysis is the difference between the value of the interest rate sensitive assets minus the value of the interest rate sensitive liabilities (the gap) multiplied by a 1% change in interest rates.

 Gap = Value of Interest Rate Sensitive Assets – Value of Interest Rate Sensitive Liabilities.